Post Author: Eugene Nagawiecki

 The best way to do this is to maximize each sales opportunity with effective upselling strategies.

-And, don’t be fooled.
-You may be a photographer, but as a professional photographer you are, indeed, a business person.
-Your line of work is as much as about the sales and profit margins as it is the beautiful bokeh and post-edit.
+And don’t be fooled.
+You may be a photographer, but as a professional photographer, you are, indeed, a business person.
+Your line of work is as much about the sales and profit margins as it is about the beautiful bokeh and post-edit.

 1. Know your Customers: Take Time to Know What They Need

-We know as professional artists you want to do things your way; AND we know business practice tells you to limit choice and remain a soft authority in the sales process, but don’t take this too far.
+We know that as professional artists, you want to do things your way, AND we know business practice tells you to limit choice and remain a soft authority in the sales process, but don’t take this too far.
 Make sure you let your clients have some input in the direction and outcome of the experience.
-Take the time to get to know your clients – each and every client – that is curious in your service and understand exactly what they’re trying to get out their experience with you (remember: that’s what it’s ultimately about, not the other way around).
+Take the time to get to know your clients – every client – that is curious about your service and understand exactly what they’re trying to get out of their experience with you (remember: that’s what it’s ultimately about, not the other way around).

 USB and Print in Complete Album Sets

-If the client seems open to suggestions, or not so firm in their opinion, you can find ways to subtlety direct them to your objective.
+If the client seems open to suggestions or needs to be more firm in their opinion, you can find subtle ways to direct them to your objective.
 For example:

-Potential Client: Hi my name is Jim and I heard about you from a friend.
-We’d love our daughter to have some Senior pictures done before she finishes high school and goes off to college.
+Potential Client: Hi, my name is Jim, and I heard about you from a friend.
+We’d love our daughter to have some Senior pictures done before she finishes high school and goes to college.

 Photographer: Great!
 I’d be happy to help out.
 What did you have in mind?

-Potential Client: You know, just a few nice images for us to have at this important time in her life and something for her to share with her friends.
+Potential Client: You know, just a few nice images for us to have at this vital time in her life and something for her to share with her friends.

 Photographer: Got it.
 Is your daughter active on Social Media?